 a.
-Single Investment Risk, Vintage Year Risk, and Strategy Risk To mitigate the failure of a single investment on real estate performance, the Fund will limit its investment in any open-end fund to 33 1/3% of the total real estate allocation.
+Single Investment Risk, Vintage Year Risk, and Strategy Risk b.
+Property Type and Location Risk c.
+Currency Risk

+To mitigate the failure of a single investment on real estate performance, the Fund will limit its investment in any open-end fund to 33 1/3% of the total real estate allocation.